oktadev/okta-blog/_source/_posts/2023-01-24-jakartaee-auth0.md

 ## Explore the ProtectedServlet and OIDC flow

 Let's look at the `ProtectedServlet` first.
-This is the class that defines the OIDC annotation and will redirect to Auth0 to handle OIDC authentication.
+This is the class that defines the OIDC annotation and will redirect to Auth0 to handle OIDC authentication. **You should have already substituted your Auth0 domain for the bracketed placeholder in the OpenID annotation in this file.** The actual method does very litte, just extract some information from the JWT and print it.
+All of the action is in the annotations.

 `src/main/java/com/demo/ProtectedServlet.java`